ysh-x/KnowYourUser/README.md

 # KnowYourUser

-KnowYourUser is a Model View Controlled based central accounts portal.
-The portal helps in creating a feed for visitors in corporate spaces and helps to keep track of the visitors to the space.
+KnowYourUser is a Model View Controller based central accounts portal.
+The portal helps in creating an account of visitors in corporate spaces and helps to keep track of the visitors who visits those place.

 ## Technology Used